Ordering Take Out Evangelism

 We should tell them about the real Jesus and give them a chance for escape.

 God’s Mercy Offered through their Legalism

 A simple change in outlook on Jehovah’s Witnesses can alter how we respond greatly.
 It starts with the straightforward question: Who brought them to our door?

 Think about it.
 All things means all things, right?
 God is working in everything, even in bringing members of a false cult to our doors to talk about Jesus.
 Christianity is a religion of evangelism.
 Our Lord and Savior tells us to seek out the lost and speak to them about Him.
 It is not a suggestion, in fact, it is a direct order.
 Many of us pray for openings to share the Gospel at work, at school, and in life.
-“Lord, please let me learn to share the Gospel better and give me opportunities” we pray.
-This is great and what we should be doing.
+This is great.

 But then two people come to our doorsteps asking to speak to us about Jesus and what do we do?
 Do we slam the door?
 Do we pretend that we are not home because they don’t believe in the real Jesus?

 I think of it as take-out evangelism.
-It is like calling the local delivery place and having them deliver food directly to your doorstep, except it is God delivering lost souls.
+It is like calling the local delivery place and having them deliver food directly to your doorstep.
 What a blessing from God Himself, right?